007 Legends: Gameplay

 007 Legends is a first-person shooter game that serves as a retelling of key moments in the James Bond franchise.
 Here the player navigates through a level based on the film Moonraker.

 007 Legends is a first-person shooter game in which the player controls James Bond in levels based on the films Die Another Day, Goldfinger, Licence to Kill, Moonraker, and On Her Majesty's Secret Service.
 (Note: An additional level, based on the film Skyfall, was later added as downloadable content.)
 The gameplay largely consists of firefights against groups of enemies across multiple locations, which several critics compared to the gameplay of the Call of Duty franchise.
 While in combat, the player can use iron sights, crouch behind cover, and vault over objects.
 Throughout the game, there are occasional sections in which the player will need to sneak past enemies.
 During these stealth sections, the player can knock out unsuspecting enemies or kill them with a silenced gun.
 The player also has access to gadgets to make the stealth sections easier, such as a wristwatch with radar to detect enemy movement, and tranquilizer darts to subdue enemies from long distance.

 Whenever the player completes in-game challenges, such as kill a certain amount of enemies with one gun, they earn experience points.
 These can be used to purchase weapon upgrades and character improvements such as increased health and aiming speed.
-Other notable points include there being at least one vehicle-based level in each of the missions, and a new free-form melee function that enables players to control punches with the analogue sticks.
+In addition to gunfights, there are also melee fights against bosses and driving sections.
+The melee fights feature quick time events, in which the player can punch by pressing the corresponding button when prompted.
+In the driving sections, the player escapes from pursuing enemies while dodging projectiles like rockets.

-In addition to the campaign, 007 Legends features shorter single-player levels called MI6-Ops.
+007 Legends features shorter single-player levels called MI6-Ops.
 These levels revolve around specific challenges, such as stealthily infiltrating a compound without alerting the target, or defending an objective against waves of enemies.
 If the level is completed, the player is given a score based on the difficulty option selected and the amount of time it took to complete the level.
 The score for MI6-Ops levels are ranked on online leaderboard against other players.
 007 Legends also features multiplayer, which can be played either online with 12 players or split screen with four players.
-There are several multiplayer game modes such as killing other players with the golden gun from Goldfinger, or racing to collect data from a downed plane.
+There are several multiplayer game modes such as killing other players with the golden gun from The Man with the Golden Gun, or racing to collect data from a downed plane.
 The player can equip gadgets to enhance their abilities in multiplayer, such as a gadget called the Fast Switch, which reduces the time it takes to switch weapons.